 In 1829 John Peter sold the property to his son George.
 George and Elizabeth had eight children; and one of them, Philip, purchased the farm in 1883.
 On February 4th, 1903, Philip and Susan Boyer sold 50 acres of it to the Pennsylvania Railroad.
 The remaining acreage remained in the Boyer family until March 19, 1999 when Central Penn College purchased the property from George Walton Boyer, Jr.'s wife, Catherine A. Boyer.

-In July 2004, the Boyer family held their 100-year reunion in the Central Penn Conference Center.
+In July 2004, the Boyer family held their 100-year reunion in the Conference Center at Central Penn College.
 Many Boyer family members once again walked through the door of The Boyer House.

 The Historical Society of East Pennsboro Township maintains two rooms showcasing memorabilia of the township's past.
 The historical society offers tours of the Boyer House.
 To arrange a tour, contact Judy Jacobs or Jim Leonard, Executive Director, Historical Society of East Pennsboro Township, by telephone 717-732-5801.
 Office Hours: Tuesday and Thursday from 9:00 a.m. to 3:00 p.m.

 Did You Know?

 Central Penn College's history can be traced back to 1881 - when the Pennsylvania Business College opened its doors on Market Street in Harrisburg.